-- All students applying for postgraduate admissions are required to have a baccalaureate degree (or equivalent qualification) in a directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
-Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paperbased IT TOEFL (taken at Amideast only) or 6.0 in Academic IELTS, EMSAT minimum Score of 1400.
+- All students applying for postgraduate admissions are required to have a baccalaureate degree (or equivalent qualification) in a directly related discipline from an accredited university recognized by the UAE Ministry Education. - The applicant should have a Cumulative Grade Point Average of at least 3.0 on a 4.0 point scale or its established equivalent in relevant undergraduate course work. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
+Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paper-based IT TOEFL (taken at Amideast only) or 6.0 in Academic IELTS, EMSAT min Score of 1400.